Groasis Waterboxx

-The Groasis Waterboxx is a device designed to help in growing trees in dry areas.
-It was invented and developed by Dutch former flower exporter Pieter Hoff, and won the Popular Science Green Tech Best of What’s New Innovation of the year award for 2010.
+The Groasis Waterboxx is a plant container designed to help in growing trees in dry areas.
+It was invented and developed by Dutch former flower exporter Pieter Hoff, and won the Popular Science Green Tech Best of What’s New Innovation of the Year Award for 2010.
 The word "Groasis" is a neologism formed as a portmanteau of the words "grow" and "oasis".

 Background

 Large land areas in the world are too dry for trees to survive.
 Although water may be present in the ground, it is often too deep for small trees to develop a root structure to reach.
 The Groasing Technology employs biomimicry to solve the problem of growing plants in deserts, eroded areas, badlands and on rocks.
 The purpose of this technology is to replant such areas, restore the vegetation cover, and make them productive with fruit trees and vegetables.